Manage Your Performance Units Quota

 Once applied, you can track the filtered events (numbers and cause) using the graph provided at the top of the "Inbound Filters" page.

-The Inbound Data Filters page in sentry.io only refers to errors, but it applies to transactions and attachments as well.
+The Inbound Data Filters page in sentry.io only refers to errors, but it applies to transactions, transactions with profiling, and attachments as well.

 Sentry provides several methods to filter all events and attachments server-side, which are applied before checking for potential rate limits.
 Inbound filters include: